Welcome my Spring Powerpoint Lesson Plans page that focuses on

-English and math powerpoint presentations to use
+English and math powerpoint lesson plans to use

 for April, May, and spring.

-can be used anytime of the
+majority of these activities can be used anytime of the school year.

-school year.
 The powerpoint presentations on this page contain the following

 themes which can be used all year long: rain, flowers, animals, and nature.